-\If the fourth dose of vaccine is administered prior to the fourth birthday, a fifth dose of polio vaccine is required for kindergarten entry only.
+If the fourth dose of vaccine is administered prior to the fourth birthday, a fifth dose of polio vaccine is required for kindergarten entry only.
+The fifth dose of DTaP vaccine is not necessary if the fourth dose was administered at age four years or older.